gbmhunter/blog/content/programming/integrated-development-environments-ides/vim/index.md

 When in insert mode, you can use `Ctrl-T` to indent right and `Ctrl-D` to indent left (unindent).

+## Deleting The Char Under The Cursor

+To delete the single char under the cursor while in normal mode, press `x`.

+To delete the single char under the cursor while in normal mode, **and then enter insert mode**, press `s`.
+This is great for modifying single characters, and is one key stroke shorter than `i, Del` (it matters!).

 ## Plugins And Plugin Managers

 vim supports third-party plugins which can add extra functionality to the program, however there is no built-in plugin manager.
 A number of third-party plugin managers exist which can be used to easily install and use plugins.